suburbaninsanity/MITDigitalTransformation/README.md

 # MITDigitalTransformattion

-This repo is to store code for class assignments for the MIT DIgital Transforamtion Class
+This repo is to store code for class assignments for the MIT Digital Transforamtion Class